 Regina smirks as the younger woman growls in frustration, before Emma shoves her fists violently into her pockets and storms off down the path.
 Her normally bottle-blonde hair gleams sodden gold, and little wisps of fog dance above her as she puffs with cold and anger.
-Waiting until she has trudged a considerable distance, the Mayor slowly cruises back beside her once more, happily ignoring the other woman's murderous expression.
+Waiting until the younger woman has trudged a considerable distance, the Mayor slowly cruises back beside her once more, happily ignoring her murderous expression.

 "Oh alright, Sheriff, get in...
 But do so quickly; you're getting water all over the inside of my window."